GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

 ### Where you can find me